BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends a GetInstancesResp with one req_path_results elements containing a requested_path of Device.LocalAgent.Controller., and lists all instances of the Controller object, plus any instances of all sub-objects.
+1. The EUT sends a GetInstancesResp with one `req_path_results` elements containing a `requested_path` of 'Device.LocalAgent.Controller.', and lists all instances of the Controller object, plus any instances of all sub-objects.